map222/hubway-project/README.md

-# hubway-project
+# Hubway Project
-Analysis of hubway data for final project of Data Science class
+Analysis of bike share data from the Boston's Hubway program.
+Code to generate graphs and models can be found in Michael Patterson - Final Project.R, and a brief writeup can be found in the .pdf.